gonzalezreal/NetworkImage/README.md

 * watchOS 7.0+

 ## Usage

 A network image downloads and displays an image from a given URL; the download is asynchronous, and the result is cached both in disk and memory.

-You create a network image, in its simplest form, by providing the image URL.
+The simplest way of creating a `NetworkImage` view is to pass the image URL to the `init(url:scale:)` initializer.

 ```swift
 NetworkImage(url: URL(string: "https://picsum.photos/id/237/300/200"))